balajivelu147/eContainer/CONTRIBUTING.md

-# How to contribute to eShopOnContainers
+# How to contribute to MPGC

 This repo is a reference and learning resource and everyone is invited to contribute, however not all PRs will be accepted into the main branch (**`dev`**).